-Providing value to your current and prospective clients is, in it’s essence, domain aim of any content marketing company.
+Providing value to your current and prospective clients is, in essence, the main aim of any content marketing company.
 Get this part right, and the rest will follow.
 How can you entertain, inspire, teach, help, or engage your clients or prospective clients today?
 How can you make them want to share your content, or spend a lot of time browsing your site?

-Next, have a look at whether this idea has a potential of providing press value.
+Next, have a look at whether this idea has the potential of providing press value.
 Can you provide any stats, data, or insights that can lead to backlinks, brand mentions, or referral traffic?

 How many times was your content shared on social media?
 How many unique page views did you get?
 And what was the average time on site?
 And what does that say about the usefulness of your content?
 Did the visitor find the answer to their question quickly?
 Then that’s great.
 But if your intention was to entertain, a longer time on site is usually a good sign.

 You can measure social shares with an online tool called Buzzsumo.
 Information about unique page views and time on site can be found within your Google Analytics.

-SEO based metrics, rankings, visibility in search engines, and organic traffic are all perfect metrics for measuring your content marketing success.
-Tools such as AccuRanker can help you measure rankings and visibility.
-Whereas organic traffic is measured with a well set up Google Analytics account.
+Rankings, visibility in search engines and organic traffic are all perfect metrics for measuring your content marketing success.
+Tools such as AccuRanker can help you measure rankings and visibility, whereas organic traffic is measured with a well set up Google Analytics account.

 As you can see, there’s no shortage of content marketing metrics by which to measure your content campaign success.
-If anything, there are so many out there, that you will need to make an informed decision about which ones matter to you.
+If anything, there are so many out there that you will need to make an informed decision about which ones matter to you.
 If you want to learn more about how to measure the success of your content marketing campaign, get in touch.